SAI examples

 Create a table called

-if it doesn’t already exist.CREATE TABLE IF NOT EXISTS cycling.cyclist_alt_stats ( id UUID PRIMARY KEY, lastname text, birthday date, nationality text, weight float, w_units text, height float, first_race date, last_race date );
+cycling.alt_statswith a non-primary key TEXT column callednationalityif it doesn’t already exist.CREATE TABLE IF NOT EXISTS cycling.cyclist_alt_stats ( id UUID PRIMARY KEY, lastname text, birthday date, nationality text, weight float, w_units text, height float, first_race date, last_race date ); -

 Create a SAI index on the

-column, a non-primary key TEXT column.CREATE CUSTOM INDEX nationality_idx ON cycling.cyclist_alt_stats (nationality) USING 'StorageAttachedIndex';
+nationalitycolumn, a non-primary key TEXT column.CREATE CUSTOM INDEX nationality_idx ON cycling.cyclist_alt_stats (nationality) USING 'StorageAttachedIndex'; -

 Verify the created indexes by checking the index schema: